City Palace Jaipur

 City Palace Jaipur ticket price can vary depending on the season, so be sure to check the official site for prices before visiting.

-There are many courtyards inside the City Palace along with a temple dedicated to Lord Krishna.
-Here is what is inside the City Palace in Jaipur -
+Many courtyards are inside the City Palace, and a temple is dedicated to Lord Krishna.
+Here is what is inside the City Palace in Jaipur –

 The decorated gates of City Palace